 Your cash savings are being eroded by inflation all the time.
 Much faster than you are earning interest on your savings.

-Remember in you 20s what your £ $ € would buy and what it does now?
+Remember in your 20s what your £ $ € would buy and what it does now?
 Imagine this in another 20/40/60 years – yep that’s it cash savings are unlikely to make work optional any time soon.

 Investing is a lot about your financial literacy, habits and actions.
 The more you know about each, the better investor you will be.

-Investing has the potential to capture the power of the human ingenuity across the world to grow your wealth to a point where work will become optional.
+Investing has the potential to capture the power of human ingenuity across the world to grow your wealth to a point where work will become optional.